ZBr14n/Chess-Scraper/README.md

 # Chess-Scraper

+**Please check the 'Screenshots for AWS usage' folder for the resulting output.**

 # What is this?

 This a web scraper that utilizes Beautiful Soup 4 python library to parse and extract data from multiple websites that list top ranking chess players in the world (both chess and chinese chess).